xiangyuan/blog/content/blog/2010/2010-09-04_why-some-software-project-websites-suck-and-others-dont.rst

-public: yes
-tags: [internet, open source]
-summary: What distinguishes a good software project website from a bad software project website.

 Why some software project websites suck and others don't
 ========================================================

+:tags: internet, open source
+:summary: What distinguishes a good software project website from a bad software project website.

 Today I gave some thoughts to what distinguishes a good software project website from a bad software project website (especially for open source projects).